-Trump Needs to Take Business Conflicts More Seriously, For His Own Sake
+Trump Needs to Take Business Conflicts More Seriously, for His Own Sake

 A trust managed by Eric and Donald Jr. is nothing like the blind trust recommended by many ethics experts, and the only guarantee that they’re not discussing business with their father is the president-elect’s word.
 The Trump team could not identify either of its two new ethics officers, as they haven’t been hired yet.

 Experts were not swayed by these arguments.
-Former Obama administration ethics attorney Norman Eisen told The Atlantic that giving foreign hotel revenue to the Treasury does not make his business activities legal.
+Former Obama administration ethics attorney Norman Eisen told The Atlantic that giving foreign hotel revenue to the Treasury does not make Trump’s business activities legal.

 “The Emoluments Clause doesn’t only cover some hotel revenues, as the Trump team wrongly believes, but applies to a much broader range of foreign-government benefits that Trump is collecting, and will continue to collect, from foreign governments,” Eisen said.
 “On January 20, that will be in direct violation of the Constitution.”